Zeyi0827/zeyi.github.io/_pages/about.md

   <a href="https://sie.bit.edu.cn/" style="color:#00acc1;text-decoration:none;">
     Beijing Institute of Technology (BIT)
   </a>.
-  I have also worked as a visiting research intern at
+  I have worked as a visiting research intern at
   <a href="https://www.sribd.cn/" style="color:#00acc1;text-decoration:none;">
     Shenzhen Research Institute of Big Data
   </a>,